sebhtml/ray/README.md

 Ray is a parallel de novo genome assembler that utilises the message-passing interface everywhere and is implemented using peer-to-peer communication.

+Ray is free software distributed under the terms of the GNU General Public License, version 3 (GPLv3).

 Ray is implemented using RayPlatform, a message-passing-interface programming framework.

 Ray is documented in